leeprovoost/go-rest-api-template/README.md

 ### How to run

-`go run main.go` works fine if you have a single file or a script you're working on, but once you have a more complex project with lots of files then you'll have to start using the proper go build tool and run the compiled executable.
+`go run main.go` works fine if you have a single file or a script you're working on, but once you have a more complex project with lots of files then you'll have to start using the proper go build tool and run the compiled executable:

 ```
-go build && ./go-rest-api-template
+go build && ./api-service
 ```

-Which is faster than first typing `go build` to generate an executable called `go-rest-api-template` and then run that executable by typing `./go-rest-api-template`.
+Which is faster than first typing `go build` to generate an executable called `api-service` and then run that executable by typing `./api-service`.

-The `go-rest-api-template` app will bind itself to port 3001 (defined in `main.go`).
-If you want to change it (e.g. bind it to the default http port 80), then use the following environment variable `PORT` (see `main.go`).
-Same for the location of the `fixtures.json` model.
+The `api-service` app will bind itself to the port that you have defined in your environment variables or your Makefile (in our case `3001`).
+You can copy paste the following in your terminal to run the application (ensure you are in the `cmd/api-service` folder):

 ```
 export ENV=LOCAL
 export VERSION=VERSION
-export PORT=80
+export PORT=3001
-export FIXTURES=/tmp/fixtures.json
+export FIXTURES=./fixtures.json
-go build && ./go-rest-api-template
+go build && ./api-service
 ```

-One comment from a security point of view: whilst 80 is the default port for HTTP (and 443 for HTTPS), it's usually not recommended to actually bind your application to that port when it runs on a server instance like AWS EC2.
+One comment from a security point of view: you will commonly read that port 80 is the default port for HTTP (and 443 for HTTPS), it's usually not recommended to actually bind your application to that port when it runs on a server instance like AWS EC2.
 That's because ports below 1024 are privileged ports and require elevated privileges for the app to bind itself to such port.
 If someone compromises your app, it could potentially take advantage of the application user with the elevated privileges.
 Instead, run it on a higher port like 8001 and run it with a newly created restricted user (instead of using the root user).
-You can then use a load balancer or a proxy (e.g. AWS ELB, HAProxy, nginx) to accept your incoming request from the internet on port 80 or 443 and then forward that to your application port.
+You can then use a load balancer or a proxy (e.g. AWS ELB/ALB, HAProxy, nginx) to accept your incoming request from the internet on port 80 or 443 and then forward that to your application port.

 ### Live Code Reloading

-Manually stopping and restarting your server can get quite annoying after a while, so let's set up a task runner that automatically restarts the server when it detects changes.
+Manually stopping and restarting your server during development can get quite annoying after a while, so let's set up a task runner that automatically restarts the server when it detects changes.
+People from the JavaScript world will be quite familiar with tools like gulp.
+I've chosen a Go native task runner called fresh.

 Install [fresh](https://github.com/pilu/fresh):